- Looking to hire?

-For assignments starting after April 2020, end-clients will need to specify whether an assignment is inside or outside of IR35 before you start work and we will make the status of the assignment clear to you when discussing contracting opportunities.
+All new contractor assignments now need to specify whether the assignment is inside or outside of IR35 before the start date.
+Networkers will make the status of the assignment clear to you when discussing contracting opportunities.

-The Government’s Check Employment Status for Tax (‘CEST’) tool is designed to help determine whether an assignment is inside or outside of IR35.
+The Check Employment Status for Tax (CEST) tool is designed to help determine whether an assignment is inside or outside of IR35.